Guganana/Unlog/README.md

 --- | ---
 Define categories at any scope with just one line of code | ✅ Apply a log category based on scope | ✅
-Easily write to other output targets (e.g ingame viewport, [Message Log](https://unrealcommunity.wiki/message-log-4wzqj97j)) | ✅
+Easily write to other output targets (e.g in-game viewport, [Message Log](https://unrealcommunity.wiki/message-log-4wzqj97j)) | ✅
 Modern C++ logging syntax with type safety  | ✅ Support for retro-compatible UE_LOG macro syntax using UN_LOG | ✅
 Create your own logging targets | ✅